-Technology, once touted as revolutionary, is now also being touted as a menace.
-Thankfully, state governments around the world are doing their best to maintain a balance between life and technology.
-In all honesty, there are many who are not completely Luddites yet but are despising how tech has hurt their lives, especially bosses calling after work hours to get something done.
+Technology once touted as revolutionary is now also being touted as a menace.
+Thankfully, state governments worldwide are doing their best to maintain a balance between life and technology.
+In all honesty, many are not completely Luddites yet but are despising how tech has hurt their lives, especially bosses calling after work hours to get something done.

 Toronto is a technologically advanced city.
-Unfortunately, like the rest of the world; it was brought to its knees because of the COVID-19 pandemic.
-Though the city is open but not completely because strict COVID-19 regulations are place; technology came to the rescue of businesses.
+Unfortunately, it was brought to its knees like the rest of the world because of the COVID-19 pandemic.
+However, the city is open but not completely because strict COVID-19 regulations place; technology came to the rescue of businesses.
 Yet, many are still closed and are facing permanent closure.

-This has hence created controversy in the government’s decision to keep cities shut as thousands of lives have been devastated as well as livelihoods.
-The real estate sector survived thanks to technological advancements.
-Now let us discuss them in brief detail.
+Hence, this has created controversy in the government’s decision to keep cities shut as thousands of lives have been devastated and livelihoods.
+Thanks to technological advancements, the real estate sector survived, and now let us discuss them in brief detail.

-How did real estate industry of Toronto save itself during the COVID-19 pandemic through technology?
+How did the real estate industry of Toronto save itself during the COVID-19 pandemic through technology?

 When people could not visit properties in person, they had to see them through video calls.
 For some properties, only their virtual layouts were shown to people.
-This hardly could convince the normal buyer but those who were in need bought properties after careful monitoring.
+This hardly could convince the normal buyer, but those in need bought properties after careful monitoring.

-For real estate professionals, it wasn’t that easy; constant sanitizing, face masks and a lot of rounds to make sure the property is properly staged and locked, plus the daily reporting made their routine all but stressful.
+It wasn’t that easy; constant sanitizing, face masks, and many rounds to ensure the property was properly staged and locked, plus the daily reporting, made their routine all but stressful.

 Video conferencing, social media, remote working have helped real estate survive the harshness of COVID-19.
-Though real estate technology will never be able to completely replace a real estate agent, there are certain resources that can be utilized to narrow down the search of technological options helping real estate agents.
+Though real estate technology will never replace a real estate agent completely, certain resources can be utilized to narrow down the search of technological options helping real estate agents.

 Social media networks and their marketing modules

 This has become one of the primary targets of real estate marketing professionals and needs.
-Undoubtedly, social media marketing has been (and continues to be) effective in raising brand awareness with billions of active users around the world.
+Undoubtedly, social media marketing has been (and continues to be) effective in raising brand awareness with billions of active users worldwide.

 Social media is also an excellent platform for communication with target customers and generating leads for real estate businesses.
-Keeping up with the latest trends is an important factor when it comes to having an online presence standing out from the rest.
+Keeping up with the latest trends is an important factor in having an online presence standing out from the rest.

 Virtual Reality platforms for Real Estate

-There are numerous different virtual reality platforms shaping real estate marketing for the good.
+Numerous different virtual reality platforms are shaping real estate marketing for good.
 Their development has helped make the lives of buyers and sellers as easy as possible.
 Here are some of them

 Buyers should understand that not all homes are guaranteed to be staged.
-They often look for properties that they can see themselves living in and when the unit is empty, they feel no personal connection.
-An array of cost-efficient websites allows people to import pictures of an empty unit and furnish it themselves with virtual furniture to get a better idea of how it could be decorated.
+They often look for properties that they can see themselves living in, and when the unit is empty, they feel no personal connection.
+An array of cost-efficient websites allows people to import pictures of an empty unit and furnish it themselves with virtual furniture to understand better how it could be decorated.

-As a seller, virtual furniture is not as appealing because not only is it not present when clients come to see the property themselves in person but also is not real.
+As a seller, virtual furniture is not as appealing because it is not present when clients see the property themselves in person and are not real.

 Virtual tours and virtual private tours